xtuml/bridgepoint/doc-bridgepoint/notes/9066_masl_round_trip_int.md

 --------------------------
 6.1  Limitations
 6.1.1  The tool does not support MASL Projects at this time.
-The issue is that it currently re-creates the workspace for cycle.
+The issue is that it currently re-creates (re-unzips) the clean workspace for each input model.
 This makes it impossible for a MASL Project to have component references to other projects.
 If or when BridgePoint adds the ability to create a project on single file import [[2.2]](#2.2), then the issue becomes that we must have the ability to turn on inter-project references on the new project.

 7. Unit Test
 ------------